 I am a designer, developing new ways of thinking about and experiencing death and dying in the 21st century.

+My expertise includes communication and product design, and design research around health, death and dying.
 Designing products and experiences alongside writing and research, I combine design methodologies with different practices in transdisciplinary collaboration with other designers, academics, clinicians and the public.
 My work is situated within academic research, design research and development, and commercial delivery.

-My work has been featured in the British Medical Journal, The Guardian, Wired, Harvard Business Review and has received awards from D&AD, Graphis and Core77.
+My work has been featured in the British Medical Journal, The Guardian, Wired, Harvard Business Review, the European Journal of Palliative Care and has received awards from D&AD, Graphis and Core77.
 Alongside designing products and experiences, I design books.
 Publishers include Rizzoli Skira, JRP Ringier and Gagosian Gallery.
-One of my books was nomimated for the Most Beautiful Swiss Books award in 2009.
+One of my books was nominated for the Most Beautiful Swiss Books award in 2009.
 I also write, publish and lecture regularly.
 Talks include Radical change: a blueprint for the next 50 years of dying at the Royal Society of Medicine and Designing the human experience at End Well.

 I was recently chosen as a New Radical by Nesta and The Observer.
 I am a Fellow of the Royal Society of Arts, a council member for the Association for the Study of Death and Society, and serve as an advisor for End Well, the annual end-of-life symposium in San Francisco.